nats-io/nats.deno/jetstream.md

   are pending among other things.
 - Multiple ways to acknowledge a message:
   - `ack()`
-  - `nak()` - like ack, but tells the server you failed to process it, and it should be resent.
+  - `nak(millis?)` - like ack, but tells the server you failed to process it, and it should be resent.
+If a number is specified, the message will be resent after the specified value.
   - `working()` - informs the server that you are still working on the message and thus prevent receiving the message again as a redelivery.
   - `term()` - specifies that you failed to process the message and instructs